cobbler/cobbler/docs/scripts.rst

 Description
 ===========

-This script will try generate UEFI bootable Bootloaders for your Cobbler installation.
+This script will try to generate UEFI bootable bootloaders for your Cobbler installation.
 The script was written for Bash but should be POSIX compliant.
 Be advised that only executing this script won't make your Cobbler installation UEFI ready.